 Helping homeowners use their wood stoves and fireplaces safely is the main reason Black Goose Chimney and Duct began serving the Twin Ports in 1984.
 Chimney fire prevention and chimney fire safety continues to be the main focus.

-Learn how to prevent a chimney fire by utilizing these chimney maintenance tips:
+Learn how to prevent chimney fires by utilizing these chimney maintenance tips:

 Tip 1: Annual Chimney Inspection

-The Chimney Safety Institute of America, (CSIA) and the National Fire Prevention Association, (NFPA) each recommend having your chimney professionally cleaned and inspected annually and repaired, if necessary.
+The Chimney Safety Institute of America, (CSIA) and the National Fire Prevention Association, (NFPA) each recommend having your chimney professionally cleaned and inspected annually and repaired, if necessary as to prevent chimney fires.
 What should be included in a professional cleaning and inspection?

 - Guarantee to leave no mess